Demongit01/Bypass/README.md

 ## 💻 Script | Automatic Method
 Thanks <a href="https://github.com/madkarmaa" target="_blank"><b>@madkarmaa</b></a> for adding my prompts in his script officially.

+In his new version 4.0.0 many new features have been added, in one of his changes: he added community prompts in which i have been added, now you can ask him in issues to add your own prompts, i was one of the first, who sended request for adding my prompts before anyone else.
+I wish you have more ideas for prompts.

 Now, from this time, <a href="https://github.com/madkarmaa" target="_blank"><b>@madkarmaa</b></a> added my prompts in his script, you dont need to download his duplicate at my page.
 You can download official, not duplicated script here: <a href="https://github.com/madkarmaa/automatic-chatgpt-dan" target="_blank"><b>ChatGPT DAN Repository</b></a>

 ![separator](https://media.tenor.com/IeUI_IcNToMAAAAC/line-border.gif)